ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 We  plan  to  maintain  the  100%  attendance  rate  in  anticorruption  related  trainings  for  eligible  employees  as  well as  creating  awareness  on  the  repercussions  of  corruption through  our  regular  review  and  enhancement  of  anticorruption policies

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000042_ec8965fb548a0a135aaa24d9185aa45d755f5deaf43f42a0a7366beb7795a22f.png)
-**Description**: The image shows a person, seemingly a doctor wearing a white coat and a stethoscope, holding their hand up in a "stop" gesture to a blurred stack of money being offered to them, suggesting they are rejecting a bribe or refusing to be involved in unethical behavior.
+**Description**: The image shows a person wearing a white coat and a green stethoscope, possibly a doctor or medical professional, holding up their hand in a "stop" gesture towards a blurred stack of money being offered to them, suggesting a rejection of bribery or unethical financial incentives.